 Here are some helpful tips:

-- Starting with reading our Anxiety and Depression brochure here
+- Starting with reading our Anxiety and Depression brochure here.

-- Talk to your doctor about what to do if your asthma worsens, including Asthma First Aid and steps to take in an emergency.
+- Talk to your doctor about what to do if your asthma gets worse, including Asthma First Aid and steps to take in an emergency.

-- Limiting your substance use (including alcohol, tobacco and coffee).
+- Limiting your substance use (including alcohol, tobacco, and coffee).